 The USB-C ports on your MacBook Pro are used for almost everything, from charging to data transfer.
-And when they stop working, they can bottleneck your workflow.
-The most common reasons for the USB-C ports to stop working on a MacBook Pro are SMC reset being needed, a faulty USB device, or dust build-up.
+But when they decide to stop working, they can bring your productivity to a screeching halt.

 First Things First

-Before you read about the four reasons that follow, it would be great if you could go through this list of quick solutions first.
+Before you read about the four reasons for your MacBook Pro USB-C port not working, you should go through this list of quick solutions first:

 - Make sure you’ve installed the latest version of macOS